-MARPOL Annex VI introduces a global cap of 0.5% on the sulphur content in marine fuel oil from 2020 in areas outside special designated emission control areas.
-A scientific study on the availability of fuel for ships to comply with this provision shall guide IMO in deciding on whether to keep 1 January 2020 as the implementation date or to postpone until 1 January 2025.
+MARPOL Annex VI introduces a global cap of 0.50% on the sulphur content in marine fuel oil from 2020 in areas outside special designated emission control areas.

 Uniform compliance with the sulphur emission limits and effective enforcement is of critical importance to ensure a level playing field.
 It will not be sustainable for compliant ships to compete with non-compliant ships.

 - BIMCO supports the revised MARPOL Annex VI, including the requirements for Emission Control Areas (ECAs) as the authoritative framework for implementing regional or national air emission control measures for sulphur and nitrogen oxides.